benjamin-forrest/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is used to match your current route that you are on and then you can add more route or information to it.
+An example would be if you are on /shop/item/ use route match would store that /shop/item and then you can add pass in the item number later /shop/item/{num}.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+Form validation is a way to only allow a user to input data under a certain criteria.
+For example for an age input you would most likely want a user to input numbers and most likeley positive ones.
+So form validation allows you to specify what kind of information the end user puts in your form.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+End to End testing is a way to test your application from begining to end and its a great way to see if your application is behaving as the developer is intending the users to use it.

 ## Instructions